itenium-be/blog-posts/npm/react/2023-10-06-react-component-profiling.md

 ### Unexpected Side-Effect

-The overal structure and code quality has improved due the refactorings needed to realize the performance targets.
+The overall structure and code quality has improved due the refactorings needed to realize the performance targets.

 - More components with finer grained purpose resulted in a clearer component hierarchy